copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

   1. Go to `Crypto` tab, verify SSL is set to Full
   1. Go to `Page Rules` tab, add a page rule : http://*customdomain.com/* with `Always Use HTTPS`

+  If everything goes well, you can access your custom domain by HTTPS.
+And if you verify the HTTPS certificate, it should be signed by COMODO, the certificate's CN is a cloudflare.com server and one of the SAN is your custom domain.

 # Enable HTTPS for custom domain With Github

 Github announced very recently (since May 1st, 2018) [the support of HTTPS for custom domains](https://blog.github.com/2018-05-01-github-pages-custom-domains-https/), we dont need to use any third party solutions, great feature, thx Github !